MarkyTurtle/Batman---Amiga/README.md

 This repo contains many individual code projects organised into its sub folders.

 ## Overview
 This exercise is not one of speed, but of learning.
-The intention is to spend more time disassembling all parts of the code that wouldn't normally be disassembled to crack the game.
-I'll be following the steps below, like all plans likely to change.
+The intention is to understand how an iconic game for the Amiga was organised and put together.
+This repo contains many individual code projects organised into its sub folders.
+The steps followed to disassemble along with links to individual code projects (all contained within this single repository) are listed below.

  - Disassemble the boot loader.
 [Code Folder](./loader/bootblock/)
  - Disassemble the game loader.
 [Code Folder](./loader/gameloader/modified/)